Written by 6:59 pm Security Views: 0

 Understanding the Shift: From Castle to Cloud

-Traditionally, businesses secured their networks through a central data center, much like a castle protected by a moat.
-All data and applications resided within this secure perimeter, and security efforts focused on controlling who could enter.
-However, what is SASE fundamentally changes this model.
-Instead of a centralized approach, SASE delivers security functions, such as firewalls and secure web gateways, directly from the cloud.
-This brings security closer to users and applications, regardless of their location.
-Consequently, organizations gain tighter control and enhanced visibility into their network traffic.
-You can explore more about modern network architectures at Cloud Native Computing Foundation.
+However, the SASE architecture fundamentally changes this entire model.
+Instead of that centralized, “castle-and-moat” approach, SASE delivers crucial security functions, like firewalls and secure web gateways, directly from the cloud.
+This strategic shift brings security much closer to users and applications, regardless of their actual location.
+As a result, organizations gain tighter control and significantly enhanced visibility into all their network traffic.
+It’s a much more flexible and adaptive security posture for the modern age.
+You can explore more about foundational modern network architectures at the Cloud Native Computing Foundation website.

 SASE Architecture: Delivering Security as a Cloud Utility